danherrera/app-center-distribute/README.md

 ### Tasks

 Once configured properly and synchronizing Gradle with project files, a new set of gradle tasks will be available within the `AppCenter` group.
+These include one task per variant (`distribute{variantName}ToAppCenter`) and a task for all variants `distributeAllToAppCenter`.
+Example partial output of `./gradlew tasks`:

 ```
+...

 AppCenter tasks
 ---------------
 distributeAllToAppCenter - Distribute all variants to App Center